Did you know?

-The mix of energy sources used to generate electricity in the United States has changed over time, especially in recent years.
+The mix of energy sources for generating electricity in the United States has changed over time, especially in recent years.
 Natural gas and renewable energy sources account for an increasing share of U.S. electricity generation, while coal-fired electricity generation has declined.
 In 1990, coal-fired power plants accounted for about 42% of U.S. electricity generating capacity and about 52% of total electricity generation.
-By the end of 2015, coal's share of electricity generating capacity decreased to 27% and accounted for 33% of total electricity generation.
-Over the same period, the share of natural gas-fired electricity generating capacity more than doubled from 19% in 1990 to 41% in 2015, and its share of electricity generation nearly tripled from 12% in 1990 to 33% in 2015.
+By the end of 2016, coal's share of electricity generating capacity decreased to 25% and accounted for 30% of total electricity generation.
+Over the same period, the share of natural gas-fired electricity generating capacity more than doubled from 17% in 1990 to 41% in 2016, and its share of electricity generation nearly tripled from 12% in 1990 to 34% in 2016.

-Although both U.S. nuclear and hydropower electricity generating capacity grew slightly between 1990 and 2015, most nuclear and hydropower plants were built before 1990.
+Most nuclear and hydropower plants were built before 1990.
 Nuclear energy's share of total U.S. electricity generation has held steady at about 20% since 1990.
-Generation from hydropower, historically the largest source of renewable electricity generation, fluctuates from year to year because of precipitation patterns.
+Electricity generation from hydropower, historically the largest source of renewable electricity generation, fluctuates from year to year because of precipitation patterns.

-Total monthly U.S. electricity generation from nonhydro renewables now routinely exceeds hydropower generation
+Total monthly U.S. electricity generation from nonhydro renewables now routinely exceeds hydroelectricity generation

 Renewable electricity generation from sources other than hydropower has steadily increased in recent years, mainly because of additions to wind and solar generating capacity.
-In 2013, the total annual electricity generation from nonhydro renewable sources surpassed hydropower generation for the first time.
+In 2014, the total annual electricity generation from utility-scale nonhydro renewable sources surpassed hydropower generation for the first time.

-Various factors have influenced the mix of energy sources for electricity generation
+Various factors influence the mix of energy sources for electricity generation

 The major factors that have contributed to changes in the U.S. electricity generation mix in recent years are: